ryskit/amazon-cognito-identity-management-workshop/docs/03-iam-auth.md

 1. Open your Cloud9 IDE environment and open the file at **/website/src/pages/Profile.js**.

 1. **Uncomment** the line that says **S3Image**.
+It should end up looking like the following:

+    `{ <S3Image imgKey={this.state.image_key} onLoad={(url) => this.onImageLoad(url)} picker/> }`

     This instantiates an Amplify UI component for React apps for image rendering and uploading and only requires this single line of code.

 1. Go back to the Wild Rydes app and visit the **/profile** path after logging in.
 You should now be able to upload photos with the new image picker.

 ## Store profile picture links in Cognito User Pools profile

-With our image uploads now working, all will work as expected until you close your browser, but at that point the reference between your user profile and your profile picture will be lost.
+With your image uploads now working, all will work as expected until you close your browser, but at that point the reference between your user profile and your profile picture will be lost.
 To fix this, you will leverage a Cognito User Pools user attribute called *picture* to persist the S3 object key so the same image can be loaded upon each login and persisted to be shown to the unicorns when you request a ride.
 You will need to update */website/src/pages/Profile.js* and a method called *onImageLoad* to make this possible.

 Implement a method to persist the images uploaded to the current user's Cognito *picture* attribute each time the image is changed.

 1. Open your Cloud9 IDE environment and open the file at **/website/src/pages/Profile.js**.

 1. The S3Image UI component has a built-in method called **onImageLoad** which provides in its invocation the full URL of any image uploaded.
-We will make use of this built-in function to persist our image URLs out to Cognito.
+We will make use of this built-in function to persist your image URLs out to Cognito.

 1. Replace the existing **onImageLoad** function with the following code: